jolexa/blog.jolexa.net/content/post/installing-gentoo-prefix-on-a-gentoo-linux-host.md

 **Target Audience:** <span style="text-decoration: underline;">Gentoo Linux developers</span> or people otherwise interested in trying out Gentoo Prefix on a Gentoo Linux host.

 The most often asked questions I hear are either: *What is Gentoo Prefix about?* or *How is this Gentoo Prefix change going to work on normal Gentoo Linux hosts?* As such, I have taken the time to put together a small, concise instruction document, [here][1].
 If you have 20 minutes and 600M of free disk space, I encourage you to try out Gentoo Prefix on your Gentoo Linux host.
-This way, you can find out &#8220;what Gentoo Prefix is about&#8221; for yourself instead of just listening to us.
+This way, you can find out "what Gentoo Prefix is about" for yourself instead of just listening to us.

 **Resources:**